trackmatic/trackmatic-documentation/rest/loads/index.md

 |Closed|When a driver has completed a load and all tracking and activity data has been captured it goes into the closed status|
 |Cancelled|A planned load can be cancelled which means that it is never intended to be executed|

+#### Promptitude

+Promptitude is used to describe if the driver was early, late or very late for a given stop or activity.
+The thresholds to determine the promptitude are configureable at the organisation level.

 ## Supporting Apis

 |API Name|Description|   |